Suzlon Energy fined Rs 15.95 crore by SEBI over financial statements

 Noticee Penalty

-The company disclosed that there would be no impact on its financial, operational, or other activities as a result of this order.
-The disclosure was made to the National Stock Exchange of India Limited and BSE Limited on May 30, 2026.
+The company stated there would be no impact on its financial, operational, or other activities as a result of this order.
+The disclosure was made to the National Stock Exchange of India Limited and BSE Limited on May 30, 2026, with a formal submission following on June 2, 2026.

 Historical Stock Returns for Suzlon Energy